| Country / Region | DPP Status | First Deadline | Sector Focus |

 - Ensure your data carrier resolves correctly — test QR code resolution from multiple EU countries before your deadline

-- Monitor Germany and Netherlands enforcement guidance — these authorities will publish the most specific enforcement guidance earliest
+- Monitor Germany and Netherlands enforcement guidance — these authorities are likely to publish the most specific enforcement guidance earliest

-Use the DPP compliance checker to assess your readiness across all eight dimensions before your sector deadline.
-And review the battery passport guide if your products include batteries — the February 2027 deadline is the closest mandatory date in the entire ESPR framework.
+Use the DPP compliance checker to assess your readiness across all eight dimensions.
+And review the battery passport guide if your products include batteries — February 2027 is the closest binding date in the entire framework.

 Frequently Asked Questions